quicksilver/Quicksilver/README.markdown

 ===============================

 This repository is an off-the-side copy of the Quicksilver B5X Subversion repository currently hosted at [Google Code](http://code.google.com/p/blacktree-alchemy "Quicksilver Subversion Repository").
-I have done this in the hopes of improving Quicksilver by enhancing it wherever possible and of course fixing bugs over time.
+I have done this in the hopes of improving Quicksilver by fixing bugs and enhancing it wherever possible.

 If you want more info about [Quicksilver](http://en.wikipedia.org/wiki/Quicksilver_%28software%29 "Quicksilver Wikipedia article") just do a search on YouTube - there's tons of very helpful instructional and informational video tutorials.